m-bock/purescript-marionette/README.md

 ## About

 By itself `marionette` is agnostic of how the "Control" part and the "View" part is handled.
-Thus for each a `marionette` program you have to chose a "controller" (1) and a "renderer" (2).
+Thus for each `marionette` program you have to chose a "controller" (1) and a "renderer" (2).

 1. This packages includes a couple of controllers: